 Dataset Builder

-The Dataset Builder appears after you select a root record type for a new dataset, or if you click the dataset name in the Dataset Panel of a workbook.
-On this tab you combine record types, fields, and criteria filters to create queries.
+The Dataset Builder appears after you select a root record type for a new dataset, or when you click the dataset name in the Dataset Panel of a workbook.
+On this tab, you combine record types, fields, and criteria filters to create queries.
 The results of these queries are the basis for all workbook visualizations in your account.

-On the Dataset Builder, your query results are displayed in a tabular format in the Data Grid on the right.
+In the Dataset Builder, your query results are displayed in a table in the Data Grid on the right.
 Record types, fields, custom formula fields, and configuration options appear in the Records and Fields lists on the left.
-Only fields that are included in the Data Grid can be used to build workbook visualizations such as pivot tables and charts.
+Only fields in the Data Grid can be used to build workbook visualizations such as pivot tables and charts.

-Above the Data Grid is the Criteria Builder where you create criteria filters to refine the results displayed in the grid.
-Criteria filters impact not only your dataset query results but also the data presented in workbook visualizations that are based on the dataset.
+Above the Data Grid, the Criteria Builder lets you create criteria filters to narrow down the results in the grid.
+Criteria filters affect both your dataset query results and the data shown in workbook visualizations based on the dataset.

 To build your dataset, drag fields from the Fields list to the Data Grid.
 To create a filter condition, drag fields from the Fields list or the Data Grid to the Criteria Builder.
-On the grid itself, you can sort and filter the values that are presented.
-After you create your query, you have multiple options to apply or preview the results in a workbook.
+In the grid, you can sort and filter the values.
+After you create your query, you can apply or preview the results in a workbook in several ways.

 Note: